DN-DETR: Accelerate DETR Training by Introducing Query DeNoising: Experiment

-We conduct a series of ablation study with the ResNet-50 backbone trained for 50 epochs to verify the effectiveness each component and report the results in Table \ref{tab:ablation} and Table \ref{tab:ablation_head}.
-The results in Table \ref{tab:ablation} show that each component in denoising training contributes to the performance improvement.
-Notably, without attention mask to prevent information leakage, the performance degenerates significantly.
+We conduct a series of ablation studies with the ResNet-50 backbone trained for 50 epochs to verify the effectiveness of each component and report the results in Table \ref{tab:ablation} and Table \ref{tab:ablation_head}.
+The results in Table \ref{tab:ablation} show that each component in denoising training contributes to performance improvement.
+Notably, without an attention mask to prevent information leakage, the performance degenerates significantly.